-Assurance of supply means the probability, expressed as a percentage, that a water user will obtain its water requirements or a portion thereof without water restrictions.
-It is thus the probability that water will be supplied without any curtailments.
+Assurance of supply means the probability, expre as a percentage, that a water user will obtain its w requirements or a portion thereof without w restrictions.
+It is thus the probability that water will supplied without any curtailments.

-Strategic water users have a high assurance of water supply that is equal to 99.5%.
-This means that they should, on average, get their full supply of water for all but one year out of two hundred.
-Municipal and Industrial/Mining users have a 97% assurance of supply, which is higher than the assurance of supply of 91% for Agricultural users.
-These different assurances of supply are reflected in the charges that the different sectors pay since the assurance of supply is built into the calculation of the charge.
+Strategic water users have a high assurance of w supply that is equal to 99.5%.
+This means that t should, on average, get their full supply of water fo but one year out of two hundred.
+Municipal Industrial / Mining users have a 97% assurance supply, which is higher than the assurance of suppl 91% for Agricultural users.
+These different assurance of supply are reflected in the charges that the diffe sectors pay since the assurance of supply is built in the calculation of the charge.